-Nonetheless, anytime I’ve heard Mom talk about that trip in the years since then, there’s a tinge of regret — but it’s not regret over taking the trip.
+Nonetheless, anytime I’ve heard Mom talk about that Christmas trip in the years since then, there’s a tinge of regret — but it’s not regret over taking the trip.
 It’s regret over not enjoying it.
 As it turns out, that was the last time Mom would ever go on a road trip with all four of her kids again.
 She now wishes she had appreciated it more.

 I have this theory that if Mom could go back in time and do that six-hour road trip all over again, she would be just as miserable as she was the first time.
-Sure, at first she would get in the car and say, Okay, Paula — remember: this is your last road trip with all four of your kids, so treasure it.
+Sure, at first she would get in the car and say, “Okay, Paula — remember: This is your last road trip with all four of your kids, so treasure it.
 Take a deep breath.
 Be present to the moment.
 Yes.
 Here we go.
-Thank You, Jesus.
+Thank You, Jesus.”

-That’s why I think it’s okay to go on a long road trip with the kids and feel frustrated.
+That’s why I think it’s okay to spend time with kids and feel exasperated — to not even appreciate or enjoy it a lot of the time.
 Scripture doesn’t tell us to be thankful for all circumstances — it tells us to “be thankful in all circumstances” (1 Thess.
 5:18, emphasis added).
 We’re to give thanks – not necessarily to feel thankful.

 The beauty of giving thanks to God during exasperating times with our kids is that it directs us away from the disappointing youngsters around us and turns our attention to Him.
 Miserable or not, at least we have the peace of knowing we weren’t alone in the frustration.